lelylan/redis-throttle/README.md

 # Redis Throttle Middleware

-This is fork of the [Rack Throttle](http://github.com/datagraph/rack-throttle) middleware that provides logic for rate-limiting incoming HTTP requests to Rack applications using Redis as storage system.
+This is a fork of the [Rack Throttle](http://github.com/datagraph/rack-throttle) middleware that provides logic for rate-limiting incoming HTTP requests to Rack applications using Redis as storage system.
 You can use `Rack::RedisThrottle` with any Ruby web framework based on Rack, including Ruby on Rails 3.0 and Sinatra.
 This gem was designed to experiment rate